elastic/elasticsearch/docs/ESOF/Report 1.md

 Introduction
 -------------
 Elasticsearch is a distributed, document-oriented search server based on the open-source information retrieval library Lucene.
+It's currently the second most used search engine only behind Apache Solr, another search platform based on Lucene.

+Elasticsearch is one of its company (Elastic) 3 big open source along with Logstash and Kibana.

 Project Activity
 ----------------